greenboxal/doggohub/doc/development/migration_style_guide.md

 # Migration Style Guide

-When writing migrations for GitLab, you have to take into account that these will be ran by hundreds of thousands of organizations of all sizes, some with many years of data in their database.
+When writing migrations for DoggoHub, you have to take into account that these will be ran by hundreds of thousands of organizations of all sizes, some with many years of data in their database.